phorton1/base-apps-gitMUI/docs/readme.md

 - **Automatic monitoring of file changes** in all your repos so that you don't need to **rescan** or do any manual operations to see new *changes* or *diffs*.
-  Anytime you save a changed file to the disk, gitUI will automatically notice it, and update the system to reflect the changed file, including adding it to the *unstaged changes* and updating the *diff pannel* in the *commitWindow* if that file happens
+  Anytime you save a changed file to the disk, gitMUI will automatically notice it, and update the system to reflect the changed file, including adding it to the *unstaged changes* and updating the *diff pannel* in the *commitWindow* if that file happens